o3de/o3de.org/content/docs/userguide/mat-maps-parallax-blending.md

+description: ' Place a blend layer for parallax mapping in &ALYlong;. '
+slug: mat-maps-parallax-blending
+title: Using Blend Layers for Parallax Mapping
+---
 # Using Blend Layers for Parallax Mapping<a name="mat-maps-parallax-blending"></a>

 You can use blend layers for parallax mapping\.
 For both POM and OBM, set the diffuse and normal map as usual\.
 The `_disp` texture will be loaded automatically as long as the [Applying Parallax Occlusion Mapping \(POM\)](mat-maps-parallax-pom.md) procedure is first completed\.